US Income tax estimator

 Want the full picture?
 Income Tax Rates 2025: US, UK, Canada & Australia →

-How income tax is calculated
+How US federal income tax is calculated

-Worked example (US, single filer, TY 2025)
+Worked example (single filer, TY 2025)

-Salary: $90,000.
-Standard deduction (single): $15,000.
-Taxable income: $75,000.
+Salary $90,000.
+Standard deduction $15,000.
+Taxable income $75,000.

 Effective rate: $11,415 ÷ $90,000 = 12.7%.
 Marginal rate: 22%.
-Even though your top bracket is 22%, only the portion above $48,475 is taxed at 22% — and your effective rate is much lower.
+Only the portion above $48,475 is taxed at 22% — your effective rate is far lower than your top bracket.

 Marginal vs effective rate

-The most-misunderstood concept in personal tax.
-Your marginal rate is the rate paid on your next dollar — the top bracket you've reached.
-Your effective rate is total tax ÷ gross income, which is always lower because the earlier brackets taxed at lower rates.
+Your marginal rate is the rate on your next dollar — the top bracket you've reached.
+Your effective rate is total tax ÷ gross income, always lower because earlier brackets taxed at lower rates.
+A raise that pushes you into a higher bracket never lowers your take-home — only income above the threshold is taxed at the higher rate.
+This is the most common myth in personal finance.

 Common mistakes